Davido101/cell-lab-translations/README.md

 ## Contributing: You <b><i>MUST</i></b> follow these rules if you wish to contribute.

+- Translate yourself, do not use any online tools as anything more than a reference.
+This implies you must be proficient in the language at the same level as a native person
 - Only modify the files for the language you have been assigned to
 - Translate as well as possible
 - If you're not sure about a translation, leave it blank